INTRODUCTION

 David Brooks

 David Brooks is an author and an op-ed columnist for the New York Times.
-His latest book, How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen (Random House), will be released in the fall of 2023.
+His latest book, How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen (Random House), was released in 2023.

 BIO -